-If you are struggling with stains, first of all try adjusting your wash routine - stains shouldn’t occur if your nappies are properly cleaned.
-If you feel you are washing well, but still not winning, the sun will bleach out any stains, even on a cold day and through a window.
+- If you are struggling with stains, first of all try adjusting your wash routine - stains shouldn’t occur if your nappies are properly cleaned.
+If you feel you are washing well, but still not winning, the sun will bleach out any stains, even on an overcast day and through a window.
 Just leave the nappies out and watch it work its magic.

 - Some people swear by leaving nappies out in the rain and bringing them in for another wash.
 I think this is just as above, the same as washing with no powder for one cycle.
 But if it works, it works!
 And it will certainly happen once or twice anyway, so you might as well go with it ;)

 My final point – despite what you might see online - you do not need a chemistry degree to wash cloth nappies!
 These are items of clothing that adorn your babies’ bottoms.
 They do not go in mouths.
 As long as your baby is not immuno-compromised, they will be just fine with reusable nappies washed in a regular domestic setting and following the above basic guidelines.

 If you have a specific question or concern, please do get in touch - I am always happy to help!
 And let me know, what is your routine and does it work for you?